Scholars in the 2016 cohort shared the following about their HELI experiences…

 I had never attended a program where leadership was emphasized in the manner that HELI emphasized it.
 I learned SO MUCH about the diverse ways in which I can engage in leadership opportunities and be a leader.
 I appreciated this aspect of HELI and got much out of it.

-Scholars in the 2014 cohort shared the following about their HELI experiences…
+Scholars at the 2014 alumni booster session shared the following about their HELI experiences…

 HELI, for me, is the only place that allows us to explore our own minority status and our own problems that we experience as minorities to do minority research.
 And to help other people that share that status with us.
 I’ve been in other groups where it’s dandy and nice to do this research, but this place, the part where you explore what you are to be able to help others is never addressed.
 That’s extremely important because once we understand what we are, we also start understanding what other people are and how we can help them.
 This is a fantastic group.